GeorgePearse/tinify/docs/mkdocs/techniques.md

 # Implemented Techniques

-A comprehensive overview of all compression techniques implemented in CompressAI.
+A comprehensive overview of all compression techniques implemented in Tinify.

 ## Image Compression Models